How To Visit Halong Bay

 Our hotel had lots of glossy albums of different Halong Bay cruises to choose from.

-We did some research to what cruise companies might suit us best and what length of time we wanted to spend there.
+We did some research on what cruise companies might suit us best and what length of time we wanted to spend there.

 You can either visit Halong Bay on a day trip with a short cruise around the bay and back to Hanoi but just the drive to the coast is three hours long so that doesn’t leave much time for the cruise.